 Contents 1.
 Introduction Policy aims Context Principles 3 2.
-Safeguarding Roles and Responsibilities of School Staff Roles and responsibilities of Governors Roles and responsibilities of the Headteacher Roles and responsibilities of the Designated Safeguarding Lead (DSL) Roles and responsibilities of other school staff Named Cavendish Close Infant School staff with specific safeguarding responsibilities Other key local and national safeguarding contacts 7 3.
-Environment - Children are safe and feel safe Safeguarding as part of the curriculum Vulnerable children Working with parents and carers 15 4.
-Taking action on concerns Derby and Derbyshire Safeguarding Children Partnership procedures If you suspect a child has emerging needs, complex/serous needs or there are child protection concerns If information is disclosed to you Role of the Designated Safeguarding Lead (DSL) following identification of needs or concerns Notifying parents and carers Getting early help for the child Referral to Children's Social Care Action following referral Confidentiality, sharing information and record keeping Support for those involved in a safeguarding/child protection issue 18 5.
-Peer on peer/Child on child abuse/Allegations of abuse made against other children What is peer on peer/child on child abuse?
-Actions the school will take Action on concerns 26 6.
-Safer recruitment and selection of staff 'Extended school' and off site arrangements School visitors 30 7.
-What staff should do when they have concerns about another staff member (including volunteers) If you have concerns about a colleague Initial actions following an allegation 31 Appendices Types of abuse and possible indicators Concerns form Actions where there are concerns about a child flowchart Body maps What is Domestic Abuse, so called 'Honour Based Violence' (HBV) Female Genital Mutilation (FGM) and Forced Marriage?
-Privately Fostered Children or Young People and flowchart Radicalisation and Extremism Criminal Child Exploitation; County lines The Seven Golden Rules to Sharing Information Role of Designated Safeguarding Lead (DSL) and Deputies Guidance and further information 33 37 39 40 45 51 53 55 57 58 61
+Safeguarding Roles and Responsibilities of School Staff Roles and responsibilities of Governors Roles and responsibilities of the Headteacher Roles and responsibilities of the Designated Safeguarding Lead (DSL) Roles and responsibilities of other school staff Named Cavendish Close Infant School staff with specific safeguarding responsibilities Other key local and national safeguarding contacts 8 ities 3.
+Environment - Children are safe and feel safe Pupil well-being and support Safeguarding as part of the curriculum Vulnerable children Working with parents and carers 17 4.
+Taking action on concerns Derby and Derbyshire Safeguarding Children Partnership procedures If you suspect a child has emerging needs, complex/serous needs or there are child protection concerns If information is disclosed to you Role of the Designated Safeguarding Lead (DSL) following identification of needs concerns Notifying parents and carers Getting early help for the child Referral to Children's Social Care Action following referral Confidentiality, sharing information and record keeping Support for those involved in a safeguarding/child protection issue 5.
+Peer on peer/Child on child abuse/Allegations of abuse made agains other children What is peer on peer/child on child abuse?
+Actions the school will take Action on concerns st 30 6.
+Safer recruitment and selection of staff 'Extended school' and off-site arrangements School visitors 34 7.
+What staff should do when they have concerns about another staff member (including volunteers) If you have concerns about a colleague Initial actions following an allegation 35